samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 While you have the Prone condition, you experience the following effects.

 ***Restricted Movement.*** Your only movement options are to crawl or to spend an amount of movement equal to half your [Speed](#Speed) (round down) to right yourself and thereby end the condition.
-If your Speed is 0, you can’t right yourself.
+If your Speed is 0, you can't right yourself.

 ***Attacks Affected.*** You have [Disadvantage](#Disadvantage) on attack rolls.
 An attack roll against you has [Advantage](#Advantage) if the attacker is within 5 feet of you.
 Otherwise, that attack roll has Disadvantage.